Things to consider before buying a Franchise

 iii) Don’t generalize

-Please be aware that if a particular franchisee has a store that is in a less favorable position or location, he or she won’t be giving you good feedback on the franchise as a whole, even though it might work very well elsewhere.
+Please be aware that if a particular franchisee has a store that is in a less favorable position or location, the person won’t be giving you good feedback on the franchise as a whole, even though it might work very well elsewhere.
 In any franchise you will find stores that have failed, that doesn’t mean that the brand is not successful.

 2. Be cautious but also be realistic